 Can the humble onion really treat all of these health problems?
 Some sense can be made of this voluminous list of medical conditions if they are grouped into categories corresponding to several general modes of action of medicines.

 - anti-microbial: bacteria, viruses, fungi

 - regulation of blood sugar

 - anti-oxidant and/or anti-inflammatory

 - other cell signal inducers or inhibitors (e.g., hormone blockers)

-The anti-bacterial agents in the onion are believed to be natural organo-sulfur compounds, especially thiosulphinate.
+The antibacterial agents in the onion are believed to be natural organo-sulfur compounds, especially thiosulphate.
 Essential oils from onion are also active against a variety of fungal infections, including Candida.
 Overgrowth of this naturally occurring yeast results in problematic infections of the skin and urinary and digestive systems.